Have you ever felt like parts of you are living in different directions?

 For much of my life, I was fortunate to feel a deep sense of vitality and purpose.
 I led a full life and didn’t question what the meaning of life was, because I was living it.
 While it was a stressful life with my work, raising kids and juggling all sorts of priorities, I felt a sense of wholeness.

 After my kids left home and I had retired from my vocation as a nurse, a deep sense of emptiness began to creep in.
 I had no idea how to look inside myself for answers, and I felt lost, confused and stuck.
-For the first time, I found myself questioning what is the meaning and purpose of my life.
+For the first time, I found myself questioning what the meaning and purpose of my life is.

 After a decade of searching, I’ve come to understand that the deeper purpose of our lives is to become whole.
 To integrate the fragmented parts of ourselves so we can bring our whole selves to life, love and our purpose.